 New York City Local Law 11 Facade Inspection Safety Program (FISP)

-Prompted by the death of a Barnard College student struck by falling masonry, Local Law 10 of 1980 instituted periodic inspections of street-facing exterior walls.
+Prompted by the death of a Barnard College student struck by falling masonry, NYC Local Law 10 of 1980 instituted periodic inspections of street-facing exterior walls.
 In 1998, Local Law 11 (LL11) tightened regulations to include all faces of buildings six or more stories.
-In 2008, the City of New York adopted rule amendments that made further changes to the facade inspection process, including instituting staggered filing cycles to better negotiate the 14,500 buildings covered by the law.

-Beginning with Cycle 9 in 2020, updates to the rule establish even more rigorous evaluation standards, including cavity wall probes and more hands-on inspection, as well as public protection measures, higher standards for Qualified Exterior Wall Inspectors (QEWIs), and greater penalties, to further improve public safety.
+Cycle 9 (2020-2024) saw major changes, including even more rigorous evaluation standards that mandate cavity wall probes and more hands-on inspection, as well as public protection measures, higher standards for Qualified Exterior Wall Inspectors (QEWIs), and greater penalties, to further improve public safety.

-Each cycle, owners and managers look to us to guide them comfortably through the Local Law 11 facade inspection, repair, and filing process.
-Shouldn’t you?
+Each cycle, owners and managers look to us to guide them comfortably through the facade inspection, repair, and filing process.
+With QEWIs who understand the nuances of the law and the complexities of building enclosures, you’re in good hands.

 Crowne Plaza Hotel Times Square